lo-designs/YouthMattersApp/README.md

 ## Technical Challenges

-- What were all of my technical challenges?
+- The majority of challenges I had with this project were with backend technologies.
+Some specific challenges included:

 ## What I have learned:

-- What I have learned:
+- I have learned a lot throughout this project.
+One of the biggest lessons was how to prioritize my time and stay focused on the MVP, (and not getting hung up on the little details).

 ## Acknowledgements